What is a Major Program?

 What is a B.Sc.
 Liberal Program?

 This is a flexible and modular program.
-You combine a core science component (CSC) in a Science discipline with a breadth component which may be a minor from a wide variety of areas, a major concentration from the Faculty of Arts, or a second CSC from Science.
+You combine a core science component (CSC) in a Science discipline with a breadth component, which may be a minor from a wide variety of areas, a major concentration from the Faculty of Arts, or a second CSC from any group in Science.
 Consider the Liberal program if you do not want to overly specialize—plus, you will still have room left over for elective courses.

 What about Joint Programs?